chauvuha/ode-solver/outline.md

 </details>

 ### Results
 1. **PINNs built by hand (Non-Keras or XDE):**
-   - This version was less accurate due to:
+   - We found that this version is significantly less accurate than others because:
-     + Using a finite-difference stencil:
-       \( dNN ≈ \frac{g(x+ε) − g(x)}{ε} \)
-       which is unstable and sensitive to \( ε \).
-     + Not using `tf.keras.Sequential`, resulting in less optimized training.
-     + A limited loss function that only supports equations involving \( x \).
+     + In our loss function, instead of using `tf.GradientTape(u, t)` like the Keras version, we use a finite‐difference stencil dNN ≈ (g(x+ε) − g(x)) / ε, which is slower, less stable, and inherently unreliable.
+Accuracy critically depends on choosing an optimal \( \epsilon \); if it’s too large, you miss details, and if it’s too small, floating-point noise dominates.
+     + We’re not using `tf.keras.Sequential`, a model that has been developed and optimized for these tasks.
+Instead, we manually define our weights/biases and `tf.matmul` calls, which might be slower and more error-prone during training.

+   - For this model, our loss function is designed to use a predefined \( f(x) \) function, which limits the model to solving equations that involve only \( x \).
+As a result, the model is less flexible because it cannot handle ODEs that include both \( x \) and \( y \) or other variable interactions.

 <img src="manual_pinn.png"  width="60%" />

 2. **Keras PINNs:**
-   - We used `Sequential` models in Keras.
-   The results for periodic functions (e.g., sine wave) were accurate.
-   However, it struggles with non-periodic ODEs due to normalization issues—activation functions may explode or vanish.
+  - The Keras package has existing functions that provides existing and established NN models.
+We used the sequential model provided by the Keras package.
+  This model did well with our given example of a Sine wave, the original function and the NN approximation matched each other almost perfectly.
+  However, problems arise when we try other equations that are not periodic.
+It is hard to normalize the equation when it goes to infinity, but not normalizing it could risk other problems to the activation function blowing up or going to zero.
+Thus, this is a problem that needs to be addressed for a better model of training all kinds of differential equation NN, not just the periodic ones.

   <p align="center">
     <img src="keras_loss.png" alt="Keras Loss Curve" width="45%" />